-B12.
+B11.
 The Applicant may subdivide land comprising the site for the purposes of carrying out the development as generally identified in Appendix 3 and in accordance with the requirements of the EP&A Act, EP&A Regulation and the Conveyancing Act 1919 (NSW).
-A subdivision certificate must not be issued until a final occupation certificate has been issued.